MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/analytics/tasks/er-horizontal-2.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: kfend
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: tfehr
+ms.author: nselin
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Run a format that uses horizontally-expandable ranges to dynamically add columns in Excel reports for electronic reporting (ER)

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Run a format that uses horizontally-expandable ranges to dynamically add columns in Excel reports for electronic reporting (ER)

 The following steps explain how a user assigned to the system administrator or electronic reporting developer role can configure an Electronic reporting (ER) format to generate reports as OPENXML worksheets (Excel) files in which the required columns can be created dynamically as horizontally expandable ranges.
 These steps can be performed in the DEMF company.
 To complete these steps, you must first complete the steps in the “ER Use horizontally expandable ranges to dynamically add columns in Excel reports (Part 1: Design format)” procedure.